 What Healthcare Assistant Jobs are Available?

-TTM has open Healthcare Assistant roles with the following HSE hospitals in Ireland (March 2021): South Tipperary General Hospital, Temple Street Hospital, University Hospital Limerick, Cork University Hospital, Tallaght University Hospital, St. James’ Hospital, Naas General Hospital, Tullamore Hospital, Waterford Hospital and Portlaoise Hospital.
+TTM has open Healthcare Assistant roles with the following HSE hospitals in Ireland: South Tipperary General Hospital, Temple Street Hospital, University Hospital Limerick, Cork University Hospital, Tallaght University Hospital, St. James’ Hospital, Naas General Hospital, Tullamore Hospital, Waterford Hospital and Portlaoise Hospital.

 We have jobs available in community settings in: Cork City, County Cork (Charleville, Fermoy, Mallow) Tipperary (Roscrea, Holycross, Cashel), North Dublin (Navan, Swords), Wexford, Kildare (Naas) and Longford.